"Earth Called The Comet" - A Night Orbiting Johnny Marr

 "Woah, what just happened!
 You hear that?"
 Marr asked with feigned shock.
 "That was like a mass panic attack; fucking English indie panic attack," he laughed.
 "Man, I'm just fucking with ya!"

-Off goes the guitar (!), not to be replaced with another one (!!).
-Johnny Marr sans guitar?!
 We were seeing it play out in full for the first time ever: never before had 'This Charming Man' gotten a walkabout live onstage; not with any of the many bands he has been in post-Smiths nor during his solo career thus far.

-And walkabout it was.
 Marr stalked the stage, full-throated and funnelling all the flair & focus he has for his guitar into the act of singing and being the frontman.
-The bait-and-switch had delivered the goods, and he owned the performance of his jangly 1984 masterpiece - one which has some of the most Morrisseyean lyrics imaginable.
+The bait-and-switch had delivered the goods, and he owned the performance of his jangly 1984 masterpiece—one which has some of the most Morrisseyean lyrics imaginable.
 A jumped-up pantry boy who never knew his place indeed.

-The Comet neared its final destination, shedding song after song of Marrvelous melodies.
-'Bug' - a Call The Comet favourite of mine - now feels like a sweeter cousin to 'Jeopardy', both offering terrifying visions of our facts-be-damned society but knowing how to make it sound like an indie disco party in the process.
-It made singing along to double-decker busses crashing into us seem all the more acceptable during setlist-staple 'There Is A Light'.
+'Bug', a Call The Comet favourite of mine, now feels like a sweeter cousin to 'Jeopardy'.
+Both offer terrifying visions of our facts-be-damned society but know how to make it sound like an indie disco party in the process.
+It made singing along to double-decker buses crashing into us seem all the more acceptable during setlist staple 'There Is A Light'.

 Five hours on my feet, spent queuing and patiently waiting stage-side for this bucket-list live music opportunity, and Marr had the gall to say 'You Just Haven't Earned It, Baby' (you must suffer and cry for a longer time).
 The cheeky Smiths inclusion was a rowdy conclusion to show number 52, complete with all the thank-you's and what-have-you's of a final night out.

 I sat down for the first time in a long time, staring at the stage in disbelief before being shooed up the stairs to the exits.
-A bleached-blond shaggy-haired 50-something man seemed to be in a similar state of stupor.
+A bleached-blond, shaggy-haired 50-something man seemed to be in a similar state of stupor.

 "Hi there Zak, good gig huh?"